-I was nicely tucked in bed a couple of minutes ago, I had gone to bed just a few minutes prior.
+I was nicely tucked in bed a couple of minutes ago, I had gone to bed just a few minutes after my nighttime rituals.
 But as soon as I shut my eyes, I recalled the previous semester and how I had felt like such a failure.
 I’m supposed to leave for university again in 3 days and everything was going well until now, till I recalled every bad thing that happened and my mind just went into this state of pre-breakdown mode.
 I know that mode, that state.
 That warm up before a breakdown, I know it all too well.
 I could feel that whirlpool of anxiety in my stomach demanding my being.
 I couldn’t let it get to that.
 Tears started welling up in my eyes.

 My tossing and turning in bed followed finally giving up and going to the kitchen to make a cup of chai.
 Chai calms me down.
 I went in the kitchen around 4:30 and could hear my neighbor’s wake up alarm.
 The world is waking up and I haven’t even gone to bed (this should probably be the title of my biography or something).

 Now here I am, sipping on my chai, hopelessly typing this so I can make sense of what’s happening.